sei-curiosity/hw-week01day03-js-functions/README.md

 Method 1
 ```
-Name:
+Name: string length
-Description:
+Description: show the length of the string
-Example using it:
+Example using it: const document = "this is a text"
+                   let i = document.length ;
+                   console.log(i);
 ```

 Method 2
 ```
-Name:
-Description:
+Name:substring();
+Description: cut part if the string and display it
-Example using it:
+Example using it: const document = "this is a text"
+                   let i = document.substring(10,14) ;
+                   console.log(i);
 ```

 Method 3
 ```
-Name:
+Name: toUpperCase();
-Description:
+Description: make the letters in the text upper case
-Example using it:
+Example using it: const document = "this is a text"
+                   let i = document.toUpperCase() ;
+                   console.log(i);
 ```

 ## [License](LICENSE)